Latest News

 Gold reaches record high of $5,100 due to geopolitical concerns

-On Monday, gold prices reached record highs above $5,100 as investors sought refuge amid political tensions around the world.
-Silver and platinum prices also reached new records.
+On Monday, gold prices soared above $5,100 as investors sought refuge amid political turmoil around the world.
+Silver and platinum also reached record highs.

 Gold prices are supported by the elevated level of geopolitical uncertainty and economic instability.
 Central banks continue to be strong buyers, as they diversify their foreign exchange reserves and decrease reliance on the U.S. Dollar," said Ryan McIntyre.

-McIntyre said that investor inflows to physically-backed exchange traded funds have resumed.
-Holdings are up by approximately 20% over the past year.
+McIntyre said that investor inflows have also resumed into exchange-traded physical backed funds, with the holdings up approximately 20% over the past year.

 TRUMP'S 100% TARIFF THREATEN ON CANADA

-Donald Trump, the U.S. president, said that he would impose 100% tariffs on Canada if they follow through with a trade deal with China.
+Donald Trump, the U.S. president, said on Saturday that he would impose 100% tariffs on Canada if they follow through with a trade agreement with China.

-Adrian Ash, BullionVault's head of research, said that "Trump and Trump" will be the main drivers for precious metals in 2018.
+Adrian Ash, BullionVault's head of research, said that "Trump and Trump" will be the main drivers for precious metals this year.

-This move is driven by a?wave of first-time investors.
-Private investors from Asia and Europe are leading the charge, as they rush to increase their personal gold and silver holdings.
+This move is driven by a wave of first-time investors.
+Private investors in Asia and Europe are leading the charge, as they rush to "build their own personal holdings of silver?and gold."

 Investors also focused on the possibility of a coordinated currency-intervention by U.S. authorities and Japanese authorities.